 Even though CRISPR/Cas9 can create targeted edits without introducing exogenous transgenes, there have been consistent issues with off-target activity, i.e. the introduction of unintended mutations.
 These problems have been reported using the CRISPR/Cas9 system in plants.
 Because of this clear issue, assaying all possible off-target mutations induced by the selected sgRNAs would only be possible through something like whole genome sequencing of the edited lines, a formidable goal with CRISPR/Cas9 – but not with Cas-CLOVER!
 Because Cas-CLOVER uses a dimeric system with a pair of guideRNAs, in contrast to CRISPR/Cas9’s single gRNA, the possibility of off-target mutations, and the need to backcross in order to remove those unintended mutations, all but disappears.

 Even though the aforementioned study on potato browning was an important step towards developing more stable and defensive tuber varieties, without the utilization of Cas-CLOVER the research team could only go so far with their conclusions.
 The advantage of Cas-CLOVER is enormous, especially when looking at a study like this, because the Cas-CLOVER platform combined with our piggyBac technology could take the scope of this study to the next level.
 The Cas-CLOVER/piggyBac platform has many advantages over CRISPR/Cas9, from unlimited cargo-carrying capacities, to footprint-free engineering.
 Our Cas-CLOVER gene editing technology can completely eliminate off-target mutations.

-If you’d like to learn more about how Demeetra can help accelerate your gene editing research with our toolkit, or to discuss licensing and forming a partnership, get in contact with us by clicking here and we’ll get back to you right away.
+If you’d like to learn more about how Demeetra can help accelerate your gene editing research with our toolkit, or to discuss licensing and forming a partnership, get in contact with us by scheduling a call with us.